-Its the time of the year when corporate reputations are paraded afresh and first out of the blocks is the annual list of the World’s Most Reputable Companies from the Reputation Institute.
+It is the time of the year when corporate reputations are paraded afresh, and first out of the blocks is the annual list of The World’s Most Reputable Companies from the Reputation Institute.

 The 2014 list contains some interesting findings from an Asian perspective:

 - Three Asian firms make the top 10: Sony, Canon and Samsung